islamshazly/Network/README.md

 ## Author

-islamshazly, islam.elshazly@areebgroup.com,https://twitter.com/elshazly92
+Areeb group

 ## License

-UI-AG is available under the MIT license.
-See the LICENSE file for more info.
+UI-AG is is available under the AreebGroup private repo .